Morning Prayer

 As it was in the beginning, is now, and will be for ever.
 Amen.

-Gospel Reading Mark 10:35-45
+Gospel Reading John 2:1-11

 The people are seated.

-A Reading from the book of Mark.
+A Reading from the book of John.

 The Word of the Lord.